Michael-Williams49/latex-report-template/README.md

     \bibliography{<Your bibliography file>.bib}
     ```

-9. To compile your LaTeX document using the `report` class, it is recommended to use XeLaTeX.
+10. To compile your LaTeX document using the `report` class, it is recommended to use XeLaTeX.
+Please remove any auxillary files before compilation.

     ```shell
     xelatex <your-report>.tex